gauravgn90/ai-travel-assistant/README.md

 Multi-turn - the second question relies on the first:

-- "I'm travelling with two young children and have four days." -> "Now plan the four days around the forecast."
+- I'm travelling with two young children and have four days.
+- Now plan the four days around the forecast.

+## Note:
+When you see error like Agent is down, then try to switch to another agent.
+For assignment demo purpose I have used google gemini and groq only, so please try to use only either of two.

+Since we are using free tier for both LLM models, I have observed few things related to service disruptions.
+Sometimes you will see error 429 due to rate limit that is obvious in free tier.
+Apart from that LLM also throw exception 503 (service unavailable) due to excessive use, so try to use after sometime.